webida/webida-restful-api/docs/WorkspaceApi.md

 <a name="exec"></a>
 # **exec**
-> ExecutionResult exec(workspaceId, body, opts)
+> ExecutionResult exec(workspaceIdbody, opts)

-execute a shell command on this workspace
+execute a shell command on this workspace. requires proper access rights.

 ### Example
 ```javascript